-Through our national training, Virtual Reality provides that space where people begin to understand, and shows us an effective way of how the individual responds to a lot of these situations.
+Through our international and national training solution, Virtual Reality provides that space where people begin to understand, and shows us an effective way of how the individual responds to a lot of these situations.

 Explain the data challenges from traditional or even online training models for first responders.